-We do that again and again and again and we’re good at it.
-I don’t mind admitting that: if we weren’t, we just wouldn’t be in business.
+We do that again and again and again and we’re good at it: if we weren’t, we wouldn’t be in business.

 But when we worked on our own side projects, without the limitations of client budget and deadlines, it became way too easy to fail to ship, or to get so bogged down in things that we ended up losing all the passion and momentum that we had for the product in the first place.

 Hits and misses: here are the side projects we worked on in 2015